wavesgroup/spectral-wave-models-review/slides/inside.md

 * Small-amplitude waves over slowly-varying currents and bathymetry
 * Solve for the wave energy probability distribution, not for instantaneous elevation
+* Discretize the spectrum in a number of frequency and direction bins
 </section>